codewithkevin/Register-page/README.md

 # Register-page

-simple and responsive register page, with css and javascript
+simple and responsive register page, with css and javascript only.